 Address: Seven Stars Galleria, Via Silvio Pellico, 8, 20121 Milano, Italy

 What’s in a name?
 Quite a lot, especially when you’re dealing with hotel rankings.
-To one-up self-proclaimed 7-star hotels, Seven Stars Galleria hired a company to create a European ranking with goal of officially snagging the 7-star rating for themselves.
-This makes Seven Stars Galleria the world’s only 7-star hotel and the only official 7-star accommodation on this list.
+To one-up self-proclaimed 7 star hotels, Seven Stars Galleria hired a company to create a European ranking to officially snag the 7 star rating for themselves.
+This makes Seven Stars Galleria the world’s only 7 star hotel and the only official 7-star accommodation on this list.

 They’re not all talk, however.
-Many of this European hotel’s guests are billionaire entrepreneurs, heads of state, and celebrities, and it comes as no surprise.
-Guests are offered an experience meticulously tailored to their preferences, from ambient music and meals to their personal butler that speaks their language.
+Many of this European hotel’s guests are billionaire entrepreneurs, heads of state, and celebrities, which is no surprise.
+Guests are offered an experience meticulously tailored to their preferences, from ambient music and meals to their butler that speaks their language.

 As the only 7-star hotel in the world, expect exclusivity.
 There are only 20 rooms available, and its narrow entrance, guarded by security 24/7, is pretty easy to miss on Via Silvio Pellico.

-Each suite in Seven Stars Galleria is inspired by great Italian musicians and comes complete with an en suite bathroom with a shower, a king-size bed with individually regulated heating and air conditioning, a bathtub, and a hairdryer.
+Each suite in Seven Stars Galleria is inspired by great Italian musicians.
+It has an en suite bathroom with a shower, a king-size bed with individually regulated heating and air conditioning, a bathtub, and a hairdryer.

 For fine Italian, continental, and nouvelle cuisine, head to the hotel’s 24-hour dining a la carte lounge restaurant, La Sinfonia.
-The menu changes each season while the chef develops a new gourmet menu on a daily basis.
+The menu changes each season while the chef develops a new gourmet menu daily.